 So how do you learn?
 You learn by watching, and you learn by doing.

-As an apprentice/extern, you’re taking your classes inside a real recording studio—but that’s only part of the experience.
+As an extern, you’re taking your classes inside a real recording studio—but that’s only part of the experience.
 The real learning comes from participating with your mentor in real recording sessions, assisting with setup, assisting in the control room, and eventually running some recording sessions yourself, as your mentor decides you’re ready.
-The mentor-apprentice approach gives you the unique opportunity to learn the recording process hands-on.
+The mentor-extern approach gives you the unique opportunity to learn the recording process hands-on.

 Why is this so important?
 Simple: No one has ever learned to record music by reading a textbook.
 If you want to learn this skill, you have to learn it by doing it.

 So by being an extern, you’re in a prime position to learn the recording process.
 Here are some tips to make the most of this opportunity while you work your way through the Recording Connection curriculum:

 - Spend as much time in the studio as possible.
 Most of our mentors encourage this, and even reward it.
 Make yourself available to help out at the studio in any way that’s needed, even when you’re not officially “in class.”
 The more time you spend there, the more you’ll get the hang of how things work.